BayernMuller/vroom/README.md

 * lower is better.

 ### Before installation
-vroom is not officially supported by Vrew.
+- vroom is not officially supported by Vrew.
 Use at your own risk.
 - vroom is only for Apple Silicon.
 - vroom requires Homebrew and ARM64 FFmpeg.
 If you don't have it, vroom will ask you to install it.
 - vroom is not responsible for any damage caused by using the patch.
 - vroom replaces the original FFmpeg with the native FFmpeg for Apple Silicon.

-### Installation
+### Installation / Uninstallation

 ```bash
 curl -s https://raw.githubusercontent.com/BayernMuller/vroom/main/vroom.sh | bash